2000 Indianapolis 500: Statistics

 Juan Pablo Montoya won the race from the 2nd starting position.
 It was the first time a driver had won from the middle of the front row since Mario Andretti in 1969.
-From 1911–1969, the second starting position statistically produced the most race winners (ten total), more so than even the pole position (which had produced only seven winners at that time), a reflection of the Andretti curse.
+From 1911 to 1969, the second starting position statistically produced the most race winners (ten total), more so than even the pole position (which had produced only seven winners at that time), a reflection of the Andretti curse.
 Montoya broke a thirty-year streak of losses by the second starting position, including many years where the no. 2 starter failed to even finish the race.
-As of 2022 the second starting position has not produced any additional race winners, a win–loss record of 1–52.
+As of 2024 the second starting position has not produced any additional race winners, a win–loss record of 1–54.

 Second place finisher Buddy Lazier (the 1996 winner) was the only car towards the end of the race that was in striking distance of Montoya, but a combination of slower pit stops and difficulties in traffic, thwarted any chance of victory.
 It was Lazier's second runner-up finish in three years, and fifth straight finish in the top 7.
 Lazier, however, would go on to win the 2000 IRL championship.

 Greg Ray (67 laps) fell just seven laps short of breaking Bill Homeier's record of 74 laps for the last place finisher.

 With Goodyear announcing in October 1999 that it was leaving the sport of open wheel racing indefinitely, the Speedway lost one of its fixtures in 2000.
-The Goodyear Blimp had flown over the Indy 500 in most years from 1925–1999, but was absent in 2000, in what was believed to be the first time in decades.
+The Goodyear Blimp had flown over the Indy 500 in most years from 1925 to 1999, but was absent in 2000, in what was believed to be the first time in decades.